-Far less common is the use case of pareto optimization, which is also known under the more confusing term multi-objective optimization.
+Far less common is the use case of pareto optimization, which is also known as multi-objective optimization.
 In pareto scoring, score constraints are in the same score level, yet they are not weighted against each other.
 When two scores are compared, each of the score constraints are compared individually and the score with the most dominating score constraints wins.
 Pareto scoring can even be combined with score levels and score constraint weighting.